To select graph data you can use:

 To select nodes using the Legend:

-On the Legend, click the Category, Tag, or Property tab to display the list of labels for that data.
+On the Legend, click the Category, Tag, or Property tab to display the list of labels.

-For a Category or Tag, find the labeled item, and click to select all its data.
+For a Category or Tag, find the labeled item, and click its bubble to select its data.
 Use ctrl+left click to select more than one list item.

-For a Property, select the property name from the menu.
-A list of the values available for that property is displayed, along with the number of entities (node or edge) having the value for that property.
-Click a list item to select its data.
-Use ctrl+left click to select more than one list item.
+For a Property, select the category name, then the property name from the menus.
+The list displays the values available for that category and property, along with the number of nodes with each value.
+Click a list bubble to select its data.
+Use ctrl+left click to select more than one item.

 Selecting Edges by Relationship